endlos99/xdt99/doc/MANUAL.md

     $ xga99.py gahello.gpl
     $ xga99.py gahello.gpl -o HELLOG

-The output parameter `-o` may be used to override the default output filename using extension `.gbc` (for "GPL byte code").
+The _output name option_ `-o` may be used to override the default output filename using extension `.gbc` (for "GPL byte code").

 Note that in `gahello.asm`, the `GROM` directive is commented out, which places the byte code in GROM 0 by default.
-We can override this with the GROM option `-G`.
+We can override this with the _GROM option_ `-G`.
 For example, to place the byte code in the cartridge GROM,

     $ xga99.py gahello.gpl -G ">6000"

 By default, `xga99` will yield one single file for the entire program, even if it spans multiple GROMs.
-To generate one file per GROM, we can use the split GROM option `-g`.
+To generate one file per GROM, we can use the _split GROM option_ `-g`.

     $ xga99.py sample.gpl -g

 Note that `-g` splits based on `GROM` directives, and not by size.
 Therefore, we must ensure ourselves that the size of each GROM does not exceed >2000 bytes.

-The cartridge parameter `-c` relocates the GPL program to the cartridge GROM area, generates GPL header data, and packages the byte code image into a cartridge file suitable for the MAME emulator.
+The _pad option_ `-B` pads each GROM with zero bytes so that it starts at address _G_ * `>2000` and is >2000 bytes in size.

+The _cartridge option_ `-c` generates an RPK cartridge file suitable for the MAME emulator.
+The option implies `GROM 6` and will create a GPL header in the lowest GROM of the program automatically if no header is found at `>6000`, `>8000`, ..., or `>E000`.

     $ xga99.py -c gahello.gpl

+`xga99` will issue a warning if the generated GPL header overwrites any non-zero data.

 The resulting `.rpk` file may be executed as-is by the MAME emulator:

     $ mame64 ti99_4a -cart gahello.rpk

-The name parameter `-n` overrides the default name of the program that shows up in the TI 99 menu selection screen.
+The _name option_ `-n` overrides the default name of the program that shows up in the TI 99 menu selection screen.

     $ xga99.py -c gahello.gpl -n "HELLO GPL WORLD"

-Again, we recommend `-c` only for very simple programs, and suggest using plain byte code instead.

-The text option `-t` creates a textual representation of the byte code.
+The _text option_ `-t` creates a textual representation of the byte code.
 The text format can be specified similarly to `xas99`.

     $ xga99.py -t b4 gahello.gpl -o -